pngbarn

 Tanzania - kilimanjaro snow caps - top 20 interesting facts about mount kilimanjaro

 Over the last 100 years, Mt Kilimanjaro has lost 82% of its snow.
-It’s estimated the mountain will be ice-free by 2030, changing the appearance of Africa’s highest peak forever.
+The mountain will be ice-free by 2030, changing the appearance of Africa’s highest peak forever.

 The cause?
 Global warming.